Katsutami7moto/count-bitly-links/README.md

 1. Launch `main.py` script.
 2. Enter a long URL to create a bitlink (short URL made with Bitly service).
 3. Or enter a bitlink URL to get a number of clicks done on it.
-4. If either of those URLs were wrong or contained a typo, script will exit with an error message.
+4. If either of those URLs were wrong or contained a typo, the script will exit with an error message.
 Inspect the URL you had entered and try again.
 5. You can enter as many URLs as you need.
-To exit the script just press `Enter` without typing anything.
+To exit the script, just press `Enter` without typing anything.

-### Usage exapmple
+### Usage example

 ```
 Enter a link (or just press "Enter" to quit): https://dvmn.org/encyclopedia